metrilyx/opentsdb-pandas/README.md

     # Get a DataFrame
     df = oResp.DataFrame()

-    # Get a DataFrame with custom series names
+    # Get a DataFrame with custom series names.
+In this case set it to
+    # the short hostname.
     df = oResp.DataFrame("!lambda x: x['tags.host'].split('.')[0]")

+    print df